-If the IT components, software and/or data are damaged, the incident is immediately investigated and reported to the DTAG/T-Systems security department.
+If the IT components, software and/or data are damaged, the incident is immediately investigated and reported to the DTAG security/Telekom Security department.
 The event entails a corresponding escalation, incident investigation, incident response, and finally incident resolution.
 Disaster recovery is carried out depending on the incident classification.

-All hardware and software that is required for provision of the cPKI is available as an asset and and application in T-Systems' configuration management.
+All hardware and software that is required for provision of the cPKI is available as an asset and and application in Telekom Security' configuration management.